 - Are you going to commit to making plans to see each other?

 If you don’t talk about it, you won’t know.
-This gives you clarity so you are both on the same page and avoids either parties having a false conception of what the relationship really is.
+This gives you clarity so you are both on the same page and avoids either party having a false conception of what the relationship really is.

 Commit to the relationship, commit to each other, and commit to seeing each other.
 Those are the basic commitments.
 If you can’t commit to that then it’s time to have another conversation.
 These are absolute ground rules you should set and be aware of.
 Never assume!

 Reality is, when learning how to survive a long distance relationship, one person in the relationship will have to move.